-NOTA and OPTN Final Rule Analysis
+NOTA and OPTN Final Rule

 The Committee submits this proposal under the authority of the National Organ Transplant Act (NOTA), which states the OPTN shall establish "a national system, through the use of computers and in accordance with established medical criteria, to match organs and individuals included in the list," as well as the OPTN Final Rule, which states that the OPTN shall "maintain and operate an automated system for managing information about transplant candidates, transplant recipients, and organ donors," and that "transplant programs shall establish criteria for organ acceptance, and shall provide such criteria to the OPTN and the OPOs with which they are affiliated."
-This proposal would add new data fields in the OPTN computer system on medical criteria to aid lung transplant programs in making decisions on organ acceptance.
+This proposal would add new data fields in the OPTN computer system on donor medical criteria to aid lung transplant programs in making decisions on organ acceptance.
+In the future these data elements will be analyzed for potential use as offer filters.
+This proposal also includes system enhancements intended to improve the efficiency of the organ offer and acceptance process for lung transplant programs and OPOs.

-U.S.C. §274(b)(2)(A)(ii).
+&lt;sup>32 The circles after each bar indicate the average sentiment score and the number of participants in is in the parentheses.
+42 U.S.C. §274(b)(2)(A)(ii).